JBrocklyAnderson/100DaysofPython/100Days/Day32/README.md

 This program randomly prints out international greetings.
+The project was designed to explore the functionality and syntax of list-making and to encourage cross-cultural awareness.